-[Section 9F inserted by No. 73 of 2006 s.
+[Section 9F inserted: No. 73 of 2006 s.
 11.]

 9G.
 Member whose term has expired may continue in office

 Despite the term of office of a member having expired by the passage of time, the member may continue in office —